david-foo/mesh_sw_lt/readme.md

 ## What the sw(switch) and lt(light) do?
-sw contains a gen on/off server and lt contains a gen on/off client. press A and B on sw will excute genericOnOffSetUnAck or genericOnOffGet to lt, and lt will print msg via its serial port.
+sw contains a gen on/off client and lt contains a gen on/off server. press A and B on sw will excute genericOnOffSetUnAck or genericOnOffGet to lt, and lt will print msg via its serial port.

 first all, we neet to use meshctl(from bluez) or nRFmesh app to do provition and configure to let the client to pub on a address and let the server to sub this address.